 (c) may be varied or cancelled by a bush fire control officer by wireless broadcast and, if practicable, in writing.

-(5) The period specified for the vehicle movement ban must be included in the wireless broadcasts of the ban and in any written publication of the ban.
+(5) The period specified for the ban must be included in the wireless broadcasts of the ban and in any written publication of the ban.

 [Regulation 24C inserted in Gazette 5 Nov 2010 p.
-5565-6.]
+5565-6; amended in Gazette 2 Dec 2011 p.
+5060.]

 Part V — Permit to burn proclaimed or declared plants during prohibited burning times